MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/setup.md

 1. Go to the Sales Hub for your newly created Dynamics 365 instance.
 To do this:

-    1. On the Admin Center page, select the __Open__ button next to your organization name in the gray box.
+    1. In the Admin Center page, select the __Open__ button next to your organization name in the gray box.

     2. Select __Sales Hub__ in the list of available applications.